csala/blanket/docs/CONVENTIONS.md

              break

-         some_other_thing()   # Keep blank line above to separate from the inner if block
+         some_other_thing()   # Keep blank line above to separate from the inner if block even_more_things()

-     else:   # keep blank line above because the for loop was more than 2 lines long. did_not_break()
+     else:   # keep blank line above because the for loop was more than 3 statements long. did_not_break()
     ```